OceanaRobotics/OceanaFRC/about.md

   </div>
 </div>

-<h3 style="text-align: justify;">Please get permission from your parent or guardian to register.
-They will help you complete the forms that FIRST needs to allow you to join the team. 😜</h3>
+<div class="about-wrap">Please get permission from your parent or guardian to register.
+They will help you complete the forms at the <a href="{{ site.baseurl }}/jekyll/update/2023/08/11/register-FIRST-account.html">Registration Portal</a> that FIRST needs to allow you to join the team. 😜</div>

 <div style="text-align: center; margin-top: 20px; margin-bottom: 50px;">
   <img src="{{ site.baseurl }}/assets/images/OUCH.gif" alt="OUCH">